 We follow a tried and tested protocol that involves initially 3 progressive levels of increasing amino acid dosages.
 The various pills have different combinations of the same substances enabling us to adjust the most effective dose for each individual patient.
 The treatment is very individual and specific for you the patient.

-Although some people get marvelous results with level 1, or level 2, or level 3, others need to go higher and have modification of their dosages.
+Although some people get marvelous results with level 1, level 2, or level 3, others need to go higher and modification of their dosages.
 We use a urine test at that time to check their levels of urinary neurotransmitters and adjust dosages accordingly.
 The urinary neurotransmitters that are produced and excreted in the urine at that time correlate very well with the body levels that restore the proper function.
 Research has shown that baseline testing of urine levels of these neurotransmitters is not accurate.

-In many people when you hit target level it is as if a light switch goes on in your body, and there is an amazing relief of symptoms.
+In many people when you hit the target level it is as if a light switch goes on in your body, and there is an amazing relief of symptoms.

 WHAT TO EXPECT DURING TREATMENT

-Once you are started on the supplements, it takes three to five days of being consistent with the dosage, taking the pills on time, for the change to occur in a patient.
-Once five days have gone by and the changes have not occurred, staying at that dosage longer will not effect more improvement.
+Once you are started on the supplements, it takes three to five days of being consistent with the dosage, and taking the pills on time, for the change to occur in a patient.
+Once five days have gone by and the changes have not occurred, staying at that dosage longer will not affect more improvement.
 That is why it is necessary for us to see our patients regularly and make adjustments to the dosages each week until we reach that target dosage for each patient.
 It is also necessary for the patient to take the supplements on a daily basis and not miss doses.
 If you miss a dose, your levels of neurotransmitters fall below the desired levels again, and the beneficial effects of taking the supplements are lost for that time period.
 It takes three to five days, again, to reach maximum benefit.
-With the drop in a dose, you put yourself back three to five days, again, in reaching the ideal level of your neurotransmitters.
+With the drop in dose, you put yourself back three to five days, again, in reaching the ideal level of your neurotransmitters.